 For smartphone and tablet applications, the aforementioned advantage means that these portable devices can be held in various angles and eye levels.
 This advantage also means that television sets or computer monitors with IPS panels offer a better visual experience than other LCD panels.

-3. Better sunlight visibility: Colors and images on an IPS panel remain considerably more visible under bright outdoor lights or direct sunlight than other display technologies.
+Colors and images on an IPS panel remain considerably more visible under bright outdoor lights or direct sunlight than other display technologies.
 This is an advantage of in-plane switching technology over TN and AMOLED display technologies.

 The better color reproduction coupled with better viewing angle and backlighting make IPS usable or viewable under direct sunlight.
 Note that TN panels suffer from poor visibility under direct sunlight because of its limited color depth.
 AMOLED panels, on the other hand, have similar problems because of the inapplicability of backlighting.

-4. Longer lifespan: Dead pixels are an inherent issue affecting different LCD technologies.
+Dead pixels are an inherent issue affecting different LCD technologies.
 The lifespan of IPS LCD panels cannot be generally compared against the lifespan of TN panels or VA panels.

 However, it is important to note that TN display technology is easier to implement and thus, TN panels are easier to produce.
-This further translates to more manufacturers producing TN panels, this increasing the tendency for low manufacturing standards.
+This further translates to more manufacturers producing TN panels, thereby increasing the tendency for low manufacturing standards.
 Some manufacturers are also producing low-end TN panels to meet demands for cheaper LCD.

 The drawbacks: Disadvantages of IPS LCD panels